article / Global politics

 The true meaning of a multipolar world and the pressing issues for Europe

-The world revealed by this poll is neither the "democracy versus autocracy" binary opposition of a new Cold War as once depicted by the Biden administration, nor a simple power shift from one pole to another.
-What the global public anticipates is a multipolar world composed of many power centers, both large and small, where China and the United States coexist as two superpowers, while other nations can more freely navigate and choose among the various poles.
-The world revealed by this poll is neither the "democracy versus autocracy" binary opposition of a new Cold War as once depicted by the Biden administration, nor a simple power shift from one pole to another.
-What the global public anticipates is a multipolar world composed of many power centers, both large and small, where China and the United States coexist as two superpowers, while other nations can more freely navigate and choose among the various poles.
+The world revealed by this public opinion survey is, in essence, neither the new Cold War of democracy versus autocracy as once depicted by the Biden administration, nor a simple power shift from one pole to another.
+What the global public anticipates is a multipolar world composed of numerous power centers of varying sizes, where China and the United States coexist as two superpowers, while other nations can navigate and choose more freely among the various poles.

-Therefore, in countries such as Brazil, South Africa, Turkey, and Russia, the majority of the public believes it is "realistically possible" for their nations to maintain good relations with both China and the United States simultaneously.
-This view also predominates in South Korea and India.
-When asked to choose between China and the United States if forced, approximately half of South Africans and Russians would opt for China, as would about one-third of Turks and Brazilians.
-Despite Trump imposing high tariffs on India and Brazil, most Indians and Brazilians still align themselves with the American camp.
-The story in South Africa is quite different: in [specific month and year], most South Africans chose the United States over China; but by the end of the year, they had shifted to join the Chinese camp.
-Trump’s decision to exclude South Africa from the [specific year] meeting undoubtedly accelerated this trend.
+Therefore, in countries such as Brazil, South Africa, Turkey, and Russia, the majority of the public believes it is realistically possible for their nation to maintain good relations with both China and the United States simultaneously.
+This view also dominates in South Korea and India.
+When asked if forced to choose between China and the United States, about half of South Africans and Russians would choose China, as would about one-third of Turks and Brazilians.
+Despite Trump imposing high tariffs on India and Brazil, most Indians and Brazilians still place themselves in the U.S. camp.
+The story in South Africa is quite different: in September 2023, most South Africans chose the United States over China; but by the end of 2025, they had shifted to join the Chinese camp.
+Trump’s decision to refuse South Africa’s invitation to the 2026 G20 summit undoubtedly accelerated this trend.

-This new sense of order has given rise to varying emotional responses across different regions.
-Optimism about the future is particularly strong in India and China, where people may feel positive about a multipolar world and their countries’ positions within it.
-In contrast, there is a "pessimism axis" centered around a declining United States and its abandoned allies, with Europeans and South Koreans being the primary members.
+This new sense of order has given rise to emotional differentiation across different regions.
+Optimism about the future is particularly strong in India and China, where people may feel positive about a multipolar world and their country's position within it.
+In contrast, there is an axis of pessimism centered around a declining United States and its abandoned allies, with Europeans and South Koreans being the main members.

-For Europe, the report issues a sharp warning: in an era where American actions are helping to "make China great again," thereby ushering in a truly multipolar world, Europe risks being squeezed out or even overlooked.
-Trump’s intervention in Venezuela shows that he believes, for a great power, it is better to be "feared" than "loved."
-Meanwhile, Europeans are coming to terms with the fact that even close U.S. allies like Denmark could face the threat of having Greenland taken away, as if a NATO ally had become an enemy state.
+For Europe, the ECFR report delivers a sharp warning: in an era where American actions are helping to make China great again and ushering in a truly multipolar world, Europe risks being squeezed or even overlooked.
+Trump’s intervention in Venezuela shows that he believes it is better for a major power to be feared than loved.
+And Europeans are coming to terms with the fact that even close former U.S. allies like Denmark may face the threat of having Greenland seized, as if a NATO ally had turned into an adversary.

-The report poses a series of urgent questions to European leaders: Can Europe independently ensure Ukraine's secure, free, and prosperous future?
-How can a "dirty peace" be avoided without being accused by their own citizens of obstructing the path to peace?
-Does a politically divided continent possess sufficient policy coordination capabilities, strength, and political will to militarily confront Russia, economically counter China, and politically resist the United States (including protecting Greenland)?
-Or should it embrace a "Neo-Habsburg" pragmatism, merely striving to survive in this extremely fragile moment?
-How realistic is it for the EU to seek closer ties with China to compensate for weakened relations with the United States, while cheap Chinese exports threaten to undermine Europe's industrial base?
-Is there still hope in creating a "New West" with like-minded countries such as Canada, Australia, and Japan?
+The report poses a series of urgent questions to European leaders: Can Europe independently ensure a secure, free, and prosperous future for Ukraine?
+How can it avoid a dirty peace without being accused by its own citizens of obstructing the path to peace?
+Does a politically divided continent possess sufficient policy coordination, strength, and political will to militarily confront Russia, economically counter China, and politically stand up to the United States (including protecting Greenland)?
+Or should it embrace a neo-Habsburg-style pragmatism, merely striving to survive in this extremely fragile moment?
+How realistic is it for the EU to seek closer ties with China to compensate for weakened links with the United States, while cheap Chinese exports could potentially devastate Europe’s industrial base?
+Is there still hope for creating a new West with like-minded countries such as Canada, Australia, and Japan?

-The shift in global public opinion, like a mirror, reflects the profound transformations within the international power structure.
-It reveals not a simplistic "rise of the East and decline of the West," but rather the birth pangs of a more complex, diverse, and uncertain global order.
-The ebb and flow of a nation's influence ultimately depends on whether its actions can earn trust, its narratives can resonate, and its vision can offer hope.
-When the clarion call of "America First" is sounded, what the world may hear is the approaching footsteps of an increasingly multipolar era.
+The shift in global public opinion, like a mirror, reflects the profound changes in the international power structure.
+What it reveals is not a simple "rise of the East and decline of the West," but rather the birth pangs of a more complex, diverse, and uncertain global order.
+The ebb and flow of a nation's influence ultimately depends on whether its actions can win trust, its narratives can resonate, and its vision can offer hope.
+When the trumpet of "America First" sounds, what the world may hear is the approaching footsteps of a multipolar era.